MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/services-in-china/create-dns-records-at-bizcn.md

 After you add these records at BIZCN, your domain will be set up to work with Office 365 services.

-If you have a SharePoint Online Public Website, you can [Add records at BIZCN to set up your SharePoint Online Public Website](https://support.office.com/article/b3d443c9-f520-4e72-9e37-2ced53ae1a58), like www. *your_domain*  .com.
+If you have a SharePoint Online Public Website, you can [set it up to use your custom domain for the website URL address](https://support.office.com/article/b3d443c9-f520-4e72-9e37-2ced53ae1a58), like www. *your_domain*  .com.

 > [!NOTE]
 > Typically it takes about 15 minutes for DNS changes to take effect.
 However, it can occasionally take longer for a change you've made to update across the Internet's DNS system.